OlivierSohn/hamazed/BACKLOG.md

 - add a parameter to synchronize attack start or attack end or to use the same attack for all (one envelope, taking the max of durations)

-- To optimize network bandwidth usage, when sending an Instrument, the server could send: data HarmonicsRep =
-    Whole [HarmonicProperties] (Maybe Key)
-    -- ^ if Key is Just, the client is responsible for storing [HarmonicProperties] -- and associate it with 'Key'
-  | Key
-    -- ^ The server must have sent at least once a corresponding 'Whole' to the client -- before sending this.
-    -- When the client disconnects, reconnects, the server should assume that the client -- has lost all previous associations, so a 'Whole' should be sent once for every instrument.

-And maybe we should include AHDSR in this logic, to avoid sending the same envelope data each time a note is played.

 - [nice to have] allow unlimited polyphony on every instrument.
 .. if a given instrument is full, instantiate a second identical instrument: